THE COMPLETE MAGNAFICENT AMBERSONS

 GEORGE RODE HIS BUGGY BEFORE THE FOTA MEETING AND IN THE SINGLE-TAKE BUGGY RIDE ON A STANDING SET AT RKO’S ENCINO RANCH

 THESE PRODUCTIONS STILLS SHOW THAT THE TROLLY TRACKS WERE NOT USED TO SUPPORT THE CRANE.
-THE STILL ON THE RIGHT INDICATES THAT ANOTHER TAKE WAS SHOT FROM LUCY’S SIDE WITH THE BIGGY ON THE OPPOSITE SIDE OF THE STREET TRAVELING IN THE OTHER DIRECTION
+THE STILL ON THE RIGHT INDICATES THAT ANOTHER TAKE WAS SHOT FROM LUCY’S SIDE WITH THE BUGGY ON THE OPPOSITE SIDE OF THE STREET TRAVELING IN THE OTHER DIRECTION

 FILMING LUCY AND GEORGE’S WALK ON THE SAME STREET SET AND HOW IT APPEARED IN THE FILM